 Epididymitis (inflammation of the reproductive area near the testicles) characterized by pain and/or fever

 Men may have reduced sperm quality, although often improves when infection is treated.

+Antibiotics is used to treat chlamydia.
 Persons with chlamydia should abstain from sexual activity for 7 days after single dose antibiotics or until completion of a 7-day course of antibiotics, to prevent spreading the infection to partners.
 It is important to take all the medication prescribed to cure chlamydia.
 Although medication will stop the infection, it will not repair any permanent damage done by the disease.
 If a person’s symptoms continue for more than a few days after receiving treatment, he or she should return to a health care provider to be reevaluated.

 Men who have a thick or bloody discharge from the penis with soreness or inflammation and women with heavy offensive vaginal discharge or irregular bleeding and low abdominal pain should see their regular doctor.